American Heart Association Senior Program Evaluation Analyst in Dallas, Texas

 Ability to understand, interpret, and translate scientific communication (journals, briefings, reports, statistics, etc.)

-Ability to synthesize sophisticated data sets into reports or communications for diverse audiences
+Ability to synthesize complex data sets into reports or communications for diverse audiences

 Knowledge of public, community and population health and business models